Top results

 What should a Reggio Emilia approach classroom look like?

-Should a Reggio Emilia classroom be pristine?
+Should a Reggio Emilia approach classroom be pristine?
 Can order look chaotic?
 And how long is it OK for a mess to be left in the room?
 Suzanne Axelsson shares her thoughts…

 Over the years I have visited many different settings in many different countries.
 Some have been breathtaking, awe-inspiring, in the sense of “how could I ever create something so amazing?”